beckjin/Etcd.Configuration/readme.md

 # Features

-* Integrate etcd configuration into microsoft.extensions.configuration.
+* Integrate etcd configuration into **IConfigurationBuilder**.
-* Automatically listen for changes and refresh configuration.
+* Listen for etcd configuration changes and automatically refresh the configuration in the application when there are changes.